ccywch/SEresearchGuide/LatexWriting.md

 ## Metainfo
-Before paper submission (not camera ready), you may need to remove the meta-info (e.g., copyright) to save space.
+Before paper submission (not camera-ready), you may need to remove the meta-info (e.g., copyright) to save space.
 For example, you can remove the copyright info in ACM template with command lines:
 ```
 \setcopyright{none}
 \settopmatter{printacmref=false} % Removes citation information below abstract